-3.3.1.2 The Steering Group has considered carefully whether Lower Tysoe should be given its own BUAB over a number of months and is aware that not everyone in the village will be in agreement on this issue.
-However, the decision to give Lower Tysoe a BUAB in the Pre-Submission Draft has been made, in part, on the basis of the evidence obtained in the 2014 residents' survey where a large majority of respondents said Tysoe comprised the three settlements (see paragraph 6.0.1.2 below).
-The inclusion of Lower Tysoe in the Tysoe LSV will also bring into the total for the Tysoe LSV those houses already built and those granted planning permission in Lower Tysoe (some 11 dwellings since 2011) which may help if the housing numbers in the District Council's Core Strategy were to come under pressure.
+3.3.1.2 The Steering Group has considered carefully whether Lower Tysoe should be given its own BUAB and is aware that not everyone in the village will be in agreement on this issue.
+However, the decision to give Lower Tysoe a BUAB has been made, in part, on the basis of the evidence obtained in the 2014 residents' survey where a large majority of respondents said Tysoe comprised the three settlements (see paragraph 6.1.0.2 below).
+The inclusion of Lower Tysoe in the Tysoe LSV will also bring into the total for the Tysoe LSV those houses already built and those granted planning permission in Lower Tysoe (some 11 dwellings since 2011).